Majestic Minke Whales: Discovering these Gentle Giants on the Great Barrier Reef

 Diet

-They primarily feed on small schooling fish, krill, and plankton.
+They are primarily feeding on small schooling fish, krill, and plankton.
 They are known for their efficient feeding techniques, often lunge-feeding with their mouths wide open to engulf large quantities of prey.

-They typically have a gestation period of about 10 months, and they give birth to a single calf.
+Normally, they give birth to a single calf with a typical gestation period of about ten months.
 This special event usually occurs in warmer waters, making it an exciting opportunity for visitors to witness

-1. Size Variability: Minke Whales come in two primary species – the Common Minke Whale and the Antarctic Minke Whale.
-They are among the smallest of the baleen whales, with lengths ranging from 23 to 33 feet.
+1. Size Variability: Minke whales come in two primary species: the common minke whale and the Antarctic minke whale.
+They are among the smallest baleen whales, with lengths ranging from 23 to 33 feet.

-2. Distinctive Coloration: These whales typically have a dark gray to black body coloration on their topside and a lighter shade on their undersides.
+2. Distinctive Coloration: These whales typically have a dark grey to black body colouration on their topside and a lighter shade on their undersides.
 A white band often encircles their flippers.

-5. Global Distribution: They are found in oceans around the world, making them accessible for whale-watching experiences in various regions, including Australia.
+5. Global Distribution: They are found in oceans worldwide, making them accessible for whale-watching experiences in various regions, including Australia.

-6. Mysterious Vocalizations: They are known for their intriguing vocalizations, including complex “boing” calls.
-These sounds are part of their communication and are still being studied by research.
+6. Mysterious Vocalisations: They are known for their intriguing vocalisations, including complex “boing” calls.
+Researchers are still studying these sounds, which are a part of their communication.

 7. Migration Patterns: Some undertake extensive migrations, making them a seasonal highlight in certain areas like the Great Barrier Reef in Australia.